Ohio Turnpike Toll.com

 What the route looks like

-The US-30 / US-23 route does pass through several mid-size cities (Mansfield, Findlay) which can be useful for stops or business reasons.
+The free routes do pass through several mid-size cities (Findlay, Wooster) which can be useful for stops or business reasons.
 For pure point-to-point travel between Akron and Toledo, the Turnpike toll typically pays for itself in saved time.

 Akron-to-Toledo as a business commute

-85 miles each way is a long daily commute, but it does happen, particularly between Cleveland-Akron metropolitan area employees and Toledo / Detroit-corridor employers.
-Annual toll cost for a 220-day work year at $6.25 each way is $2,750 with E-ZPass.
-Fuel cost at 30 mpg averaging $3.40 per gallon is roughly $4,200 a year.
-The toll is around 65% of the fuel cost: meaningful, but not dominant.
+116 miles each way is a long daily commute, but it does happen, particularly between Cleveland-Akron metropolitan area employees and Toledo / Detroit-corridor employers.
+Annual toll cost for a 220-day work year at $8.25 each way is $3,630 with E-ZPass, against $5,390 paying cash: the transponder saves $1,760 a year on this run.

-For occasional Akron-Toledo business travel, the round-trip toll of $12.50 with E-ZPass is modest compared to a typical daily expense budget for sales, contracting or healthcare travel.
-Two crossings of the route clear the $25 transponder deposit.
+For occasional Akron-Toledo business travel, the round-trip toll of $16.50 with E-ZPass is modest compared to a typical daily expense budget for sales, contracting or healthcare travel.
+Seven one-way crossings cover the $25 deposit plus $3 activation.
 See the commuter projector for annual cost projection.

 FAQ